wso2-attic/wsf/spring/README.txt

-24th March 2008
+27th August 2008

-WSO2 Web Services Framework for Spring 1.0
+WSO2 Web Services Framework for Spring 1.5
 -------------------------------------------

 Building with the binary distribution